 - Try baby massage.
 In a warm room, rub some almond oil on your hands.
 Use gentle but firm strokes and circular rubs on the stomach, back shoulders or legs

-- Consider using an over-the counter medication for colic if the crying is persistent and continuous for hours in the evening.
+- Colic medication.
+Consider using an over-the-counter medication for colic if the crying is persistent and continuous for hours in the evening.

 If the crying does not stop, and you are concerned that the baby may be ill, see your GP, talk to your Health visitor or call NHS direct (0845 4647).
 Parentline Plus (0808 800 2222) are available 24/7 to talk about how the crying is affecting you.
-An osteopath or cranial osteopath may be able to help with a baby who persistently cries – but exclude any medical problems first.
+An osteopath or cranial osteopath may be able to help with a baby who persistently cries.
+However, exclude any medical problems first.